SELECTED NOTABLE CASES

 The Law: Various wage and hour issues such as Failure to pay Overtime, Missed Meal and Rest Breaks, Failure to Reimburse Business Expenses, Private Attorney General’s Act, Willful misclassification, and Disability Discrimination, and Retaliation, failure to accommodate, et al.

-This was a complex case involving our Truck Driver A’s individual wage and hour issues, individual discrimination issues under the FEHA for disability leave and associated retaliation, PAGA, and bankruptcy issues, as well as the distinctly different duration of work and lessee status of Truck Driver B, which comprised of about 2/3 of the potential class members.
+Our office co-counseled in representing Truck Driver A at first for a single wage and hour issue which later ballooned into a class action and FEHA claims for disability discrimination.
+Pedersen Law, APC led the litigation efforts, Jackson Law APC led the final steps towards settlement, and Law Office of Joshua Y. Lee acted as co-counsel every step of the way.
+Mid-litigation, Harlene Miller, Esq., also became involved to assist with bankruptcy issues for Truck Driver A. This was a complex case involving Truck Driver A’s individual wage and hour issues, individual discrimination issues under the FEHA for disability leave and associated retaliation, PAGA, and bankruptcy issues, as well as the distinctly different duration of work and lessee status of Truck Driver B, which comprised of about 2/3 of the potential class members.
 Mediation had a profound impact on expectations of all of the parties as well as the third party carrier for the defendant, who seemingly was in the dark about a lot of these facts.
 Ultimately a highly complex matter was reduced to a sum certain.
-Pederson Law APC, Jackson Law PC, and Law Office of Joshua Y. Lee are now in the process of finalizing three separate settlements through the bankruptcy courts, complex court, and opposing counsel as well as our own clients, which will take us another year or so before complete resolution.
+The matter is in the process of finalizing three separate settlements through the bankruptcy courts and complex court in Orange County.
 Originally Pedersen Law, APC and Law Office of Joshua Y. Lee began this litigation splitting the duties.
-In the middle of litigating this matter, our primary plaintiff declared bankruptcy and we went through the process of having the BK Trustee rehire our firms, since filing for bankruptcy releases his rights and Trustee takes his place.
-Not only that but malpractice rights surfaced because the first BK attorney neglected to list this lawsuit as an asset and gave profoundly bad advice to the client regarding related issues that had an impact on this matter.
-Ultimately, a very experienced, ethical and profoundly helpful BK attorney, Harlene Miller, Esq., was hired and the issues were resolved so that we could confidently continue with litigation to its settlement.
+In the middle of litigating this matter, our primary plaintiff declared bankruptcy causing the BK Trustee to become the new client.
+Malpractice rights also surfaced because the first BK attorney neglected to list this lawsuit as an asset and gave profoundly bad advice to Truck Driver A client regarding related issues that had an impact on this matter.
+Ultimately, a very experienced, ethical and helpful BK attorney, Harlene Miller, Esq., was hired and the issues were resolved so that we could confidently continue with litigation to its settlement.
 Truck Driver A represented those who had owned their trucks, Truck Driver B represented those who leased them from the defendant, Company X. Also, Company X transitioned their name after litigation commenced.
 The final outcome came about due to expert mediation, plaintiff’s team putting forth strong credible evidence, and reasonable defense counsel who wisely recognized the exposure its client faced and a carrier who quickly recognized an opportunity to cut its losses.
 Litigation that began in the middle of 2015 will ultimately get resolved in 2018.

 II.
 Does the employer owe wages for an employee who failed to submit his timesheets accounting for those hours (OT) he claims were worked?